Female Inmates In Indiana Pitch Plan To Rehab Empty Houses — And Their Lives

 This story was reported and published in partnership between WFYI and The Marshall Project, a nonprofit news organization covering the U.S. criminal justice system.

 At the oldest prison in the U.S., on the west side of Indianapolis, Vanessa Thompson sat on a bunk in her cell, watching television.
-It was early 2015, the seventeenth year of her incarceration.
+It was early 2015, the 17th year of her incarceration.

 On TV, then-mayoral candidate Joe Hogsett was talking about a stubborn Indianapolis problem: 10,000 abandoned houses and lots, a remnant of factory closures and the mortgage crisis.
 Suddenly, Thompson had an idea, a way to redeem all those valueless homes while opening a door for prisoners just like her.